Who We Are

 Post-traumatic Stress Disorder (PTSD)

-For individuals who have experienced one or more previous traumatic experiences, who are haunted by those memories, and whose lives have been greatly affected by these experiences, there are two effective treatments to address PTSD – Cognitive Processing Therapy (CPT), Prolonged Exposure (PE), and DBT-PTSD for Complex PTSD.
-We provide both these treatments at DBT Hamilton, with CPT being the most commonly available option.
+For individuals who have experienced one or more previous traumatic experiences, who are haunted by those memories, and whose lives have been greatly affected by these experiences, there are several effective treatments to address PTSD – Cognitive Processing Therapy (CPT), Prolonged Exposure (PE), and DBT-PTSD for Complex PTSD.
+We provide both these treatments at DBT Hamilton.

 Who We Treat